Name of Ukraine: English definite article

 Ukraine is one of a few English country names traditionally used with the definite article the.
+Other prominent examples include the Netherlands, the United States, and the United Kingdom; while the latter two are often called America and Great Britain, neither of which takes a definite article, the abbreviations "the US" and "the UK" are routinely used.
 Use of the article was standard before Ukrainian independence, but has decreased since the 1990s.
 For example, the Associated Press dropped the article "the" on 3 December 1991.
 Use of the definite article was criticised as suggesting a non-sovereign territory, much like "the Lebanon" referred to the region before its independence, or as one might refer to "the Midwest", a region of the United States.
 (Note: In British English, usage of "the Lebanon" lingered for decades after 1945, for instance in the title of a 1984 single by the band The Human League, or in remarks by Prime Ministers such as Margaret Thatcher and John Major.)

 In 1993, the Ukrainian government explicitly requested that, in linguistic agreement with countries and not regions, the Russian preposition в, be used instead of на, and in 2012, the Ukrainian embassy in London further stated that it is politically and grammatically incorrect to use a definite article with Ukraine.
 Use of Ukraine without the definite article has since become commonplace in journalism and diplomacy (examples are the style guides of The Guardian and The Times).
+According to U.S. ambassador William Taylor, "The Ukraine" implies disregard for the country's sovereignty.
+The Ukrainian position is that the usage of "The Ukraine" is incorrect both grammatically and politically.